dayeonki/cultural_debate/README.md

   - `--type`: Without or with RoT information.

-### [2] Self-Reflection
+#### (2) Self-Reflection
-Also, building on previous works that showed that LLMs can evaluate their outputs and learn from their own feedback, we explore self-reflection for each LLM. (`single_llm/self_reflection/`)
+Building on previous works that showed that LLMs can evaluate their outputs and learn from their own feedback, we explore self-reflection for each LLM. (`single_llm/self_reflection/`)

 ```bash
 python -u sinlge_llm/self_reflection/{$LLM}.py \